jenkinsci/dumpling-plugin/README.md

 It can be used as an API plugin used by other plugin interested in Jenkins thread monitoring or most importantly, from groovy scripts.

-Plugin exposes `jenkins.model.Dumpling` class to facilitate access from scripts.
+Plugin exposes `Dumpling` class to facilitate access from scripts.
 Install plugin and use dumpling as easily as:

     Dumpling.runtime.threads.grep { it.name.startsWith('Executor') }

-(Unfortunately, `jenkins.model.*` is not preimported consistently so one might need to use `jenkins.model.Dumpling` instead)